Marlon James (novelist): Early life and education

-James was born in Kingston, Jamaica, to parents who were both in the Jamaican police: his mother (who gave him his first prose book, a collection of stories by O. Henry) became a detective and his father (from whom James took a love of Shakespeare and Coleridge) a lawyer.
+James was born in Kingston, Jamaica, to parents who were both in the Jamaican police: his mother (who gave him his first prose book, a collection of stories by O. Henry) became a detective and his father (from whom James took a love of Shakespeare and Coleridge) was a lawyer.
 James attended Kingston's prestigious Wolmer's Trust High School for Boys.
-He is a 1991 graduate of the University of the West Indies, where he read Language and Literature.
+He is a 1991 graduate of the University of the West Indies, where he read language and literature.
 He left Jamaica to escape anti-gay violence and economic conditions that he felt would mean career stagnation, later explaining: "Whether it was in a plane or a coffin, I knew I had to get out of Jamaica."
-He received a master's degree in creative writing from Wilkes University in Pennsylvania (2006).
+He received a Master of Fine Arts degree in creative writing from Wilkes University in Pennsylvania (2006).

 Career

-James' first novel, John Crow's Devil (2005) – which was rejected 70 times before being accepted for publication – tells the story of a biblical struggle in a remote Jamaican village in 1957.
+James's first novel, John Crow's Devil (2005) – which was rejected 70 times before being accepted for publication – tells the story of a biblical struggle in a remote Jamaican village in 1957.
 His second novel, The Book of Night Women (2009), is about a slave woman's revolt in a Jamaican plantation in the early 19th century.
 His 2014 novel, A Brief History of Seven Killings, explores several decades of Jamaican history and political instability through the perspectives of many narrators.
-It won the fiction category of the 2015 OCM Bocas Prize for Caribbean Literature and the 2015 Man Booker Prize for Fiction, having been the first book by a Jamaican author ever to be shortlisted.
+It won the fiction category of the 2015 OCM Bocas Prize for Caribbean Literature and the 2015 Man Booker Prize for Fiction, after being the first ever book by a Jamaican author to be shortlisted.
 He is the second Caribbean winner of the prize, following Trinidad-born V. S. Naipaul who won in 1971.
-James's most recent work, Moon Witch, Spider King (2022) is the second in a planned fantasy series which began with Black Leopard, Red Wolf (2019).
+James's 2022 work, Moon Witch, Spider King, is the second in a planned fantasy series that began with Black Leopard, Red Wolf (2019).

 James has taught English and creative writing at Macalester College in Saint Paul, Minnesota, since 2007.
 He is also a faculty lecturer at St. Francis College's Low Residency MFA in Creative Writing.

 In 2016, James was the subject of the film The Seven Killings of Marlon James, in the BBC arts documentary series Imagine, presented and produced by Alan Yentob.

 In February 2019, James gave the seventh annual Tolkien Lecture at Pembroke College, Oxford.

 In 2020, James began co-hosting with his editor Jake Morrissey a literary podcast called "Marlon and Jake Read Dead People" that explores, in a casual setting, the work of deceased authors.

-In 2021, he was a James Merrill House Fellow in Stonington, CT and James began writing his first television series for HBO and Channel 4 titled Get Millie Black.
-Get Millie Back released in 2024 on HBO and 2025 on Channel 4, receiving critical acclaim.
+In 2021, he was a James Merrill House Fellow in Stonington, Connecticut, and James began writing his first television series for HBO and Channel 4 titled Get Millie Black.
+Get Millie Black released in 2024 on HBO and 2025 on Channel 4, receiving critical acclaim.

+James is a recipient of the 2026 Guggenheim Fellowship in Fiction.

+In September 2026, James's novel The Disappearers was shortisted for the Booker Prize.